 The Orihuela Costa is a popular coastal region of the Costa Blanca and part of the province of Alicante.
-Formed of many seaside resorts and suburbs, the Orihuela Costa is one of the leading tourism destinations on the eastern coast of Spain.
+Formed of many seaside resorts, suburbs and some of the best beaches in Europe.
+The Orihuela Costa is one of the leading tourism destinations on the eastern coast of Spain.

 Dehesa de Campoamor

-Located in the south of the Orihuela Costa and just north of Mil Palmeras, Dehesa de Campoamor has been increasing in popularity over the past few years.
-Campoamor has several popular sandy beaches to choose from and a par 72 golf course (pictured above).
 La Fuente Commercial Centre is where much of the nightlife happens in Campoamor.
-La Fuente houses many bars, restaurants and a few places to enjoy late night music and dancing.
+La Fuente houses many bars, restaurants and a few places to enjoy late night music and dancing.ç

 Cabo Roig is another tourist area which lies north of Campoamor and south of La Zenia.
 Like all the coastal areas, Cabo Roig has several excellent beaches.
 These golden sand beaches include Cala Capitan and Cala Caleta.

 The nightlife in Cabo Roig is particularly good during the summer months.
 There are many great bars and restaurants along Cabo Roig strip (pictured above).
 There is large Irish, British and Scandinavian presence here.

 The Irish put on a super show for St Patricks day each year as the area is transformed to green.

 Further north of Cabo Roig and to the south of Playa Flamenca we arrive at the busy area of La Zenia.
 Two popular sandy beaches are lie either side of the Servigroup Hotel.
 This hotel dominates the skyline around the beach areas.